wamp-proto/wamp-proto/README.md

 [WAMP implementations](http://wamp-proto.org/implementations/) are available for many different languages and run-time environments.

 Find out more on the [Web site](http://wamp-proto.org) or get in touch on the [mailing list](https://groups.google.com/group/wampws).

+## Standardization of WAMP as an IETF standard

+We're currently working on getting WAMP onto a the IETF standards track.

+Your participation here is highly welcome!

+To participate in the process, please take a look at the [guidelines](PARTICIPATE.md).